 I believe that the business of #gastronomy is about looking for inexpensive ingredients in order to produce luxury meals.

 #Recipe books usually tell you to make the stock from ox tail, but in #London it may cost you up to twenty pounds because of the high demand.
 Therefore I make use of the lower part of a cow’s leg.
 Meat shops in Peckham sell this cut of beef for around two to three pounds.
-If you prefer poultry then try with chicken, also at a cost of two to three pounds.
+If you prefer poultry then try it with chicken, also at a cost of two to three pounds.
 My daughter loves to eat the skin after it has been in the pressure cooker, as well as the marrow, and ends of chicken bones.

 In some areas you can get the chicken bones or the beef cuts for free from your local butcher in order to make the stock.
 Why not consider opening a soup stall to sell Pho?
 You can hire me as your #philosophising chef, who is now wondering what other interesting dishes people are cooking up with their chicken and beef cuts.